-As discussed in Section 16.4.7 the GGally package provides a convenient interface for making similar types of model diagnostic visualizations via the
+As discussed in Chapter 16.4.7, the GGally package provides a convenient interface for making similar types of model diagnostic visualizations via the

 ggnostic() function.
-It also provides a convenience function for visualizating the coefficient estimates and their standard errors via the
+It also provides a convenience function for visualizing the coefficient estimates and their standard errors via the

 ggcoef() function.
-Figure 2.13 shows how injecting interactivity to this plot allows us to query exact values and zoom in on the most intere
+Figure 2.13 shows how injecting interactivity into this plot allows us to query exact values and zoom in on the most interesting regions.

 diamonds dataset does not contain any missing values, it’s a very common problem in real data analysis problems.
 The naniar package provides a suite of computational and visual resources for working with and revealing structure in missing values.
 All the ggplot2 based visualizations return an object that can be converted by